That's the goal, to survive your gift • A Writing Devotional

-So I sat down for “it,” my first summer of writing.
+I wrote an hour a day like "they" said to, knowing I work waaaaaay better in bulk.
+But "they" knew everything and I knew nothing, so they won.
 Ugh, it was the worst 3 months of my professional life!
-Writing knocked all the wind out of my business pursuits and siphoned all the oxygen out of my social life, travels, love life, and hobbies.
-I felt flicked off the face of the Earth untethered and had to claw at ambling protons to doggie paddle my way back from outer space.
+Writing knocked all the wind out of my business sail and siphoned all the oxygen out of my social life, travels, hobbies and love life.
+I felt flicked off the face of the Earth untethered and had to claw at ambling protons to doggie paddle back from outer space.

 So naive and delusional.
 So why, oh why, would I do it again, for half a year no less?
 Masochism?
 Meaning?
 Madness?
 Genius?
 Read on… you’ll pick up wisdom on how to survive your own genius/madness combo. 🤪🥊

-The yearning for meaning and impact kept spewing magma with a ferocious, “You have no time left.
-Make a difference NOW, you mother f*cker!!!”
-(It would be 7 years and 7 months until I could name that voice in 5 letters.)
+The yearning for meaning and impact kept spewing magma with a ferocious, “You have NO time left.
+You HAVE TO make a difference NOW, mother f*cker!!!”
+(It would be 7 years and 7 months until I could name that voice in under 5 letters.)

 As I kept tumbling around the entrepreneurial washer and dryer, I static clung to a few oddballs and playpals.
-“So this is where us lost socks end up,” I marvelled.
+“Huh, so this is where us lost socks end up,” I marvelled.
 Namasocks!
-We co-worked together in cozy spaces.
-It felt like cashmere to my bone chilled Lone Wolf.
-We co-wrote together alongside tasty teas and treats.
-It felt like “carbonated holiness” (– Anne Lamott) to my parentified Skyholder.
-Joy, never heard of such a thing. 🤷🏻♀️ Fun, what's that?
-Connection, that's a thing?
-Who knew?!?
-Certainly not me.

 One of my co-socks introduced me to The Artist’s Way.
-My gawd, life forever changed.
+And my gawd...
+Life.
+Forever.
+Changed.
 Especially on “Empath down.
-I repeat, empath down!” days, I wrote Morning Pages by hand, until I was expunged of all tears, vacant of all thought or jilted by a hand cramp.
+I repeat, empath down!” days, I wrote Morning Pages by hand, until I was vacant of all thoughts, expunged of all tears, and/ or jilted by a hand cramp.
+Go big or go big, right?
 Morning Pages power washed my mental driveway, sometimes up to 7 pages long, and met me with a therapeutic silence, stillness, and clarity on the mirror lake of “I got this.”

 Add to that the trickle of heartwarming feedback from you on my shared stories (way more than on my teaching tools).
 And add to that my desire to build consistency muscles, via a weekly blog regardless of content crappiness, published in dingbat font for all I cared.
 And I acquiesced my butt to chair for a second summer of writing.

-In my mid-30’s, a move to Spain unexpectedly led me to plant medicines.
+Two years later, amidst all this living and happying, now in my mid-30's, an unplanned move to Spain unexpectedly led me to plant medicines.
 (Or did The Universe plan it all along? 🤔) Never even heard of such a thing until 6 months prior!
 Over 3 consecutive full moons and 10 ceremonies, stories spewed out of every orifice.
 My popcorns and cranberries fireworked all over my inner circle, who cried from shared grief and/or laughed from sheer absurdity.
 I called it craughing (crying + laughing), very wet all around!

 Never had I ever experienced the raw power of storytelling with me as the storyteller.
-Nom, nom, nom, hmm, addictive… So I bought Scrivener, which made me an official writer, I convinced myself (ha! as if).
-Over another 2 years, I sobbed my way through transcribing 3 full journals from those 3 full moons.
+(Nom, nom, nom, I see how addictive it can be.)
+So I rescinded my "F*ck you*.
+I'm done.
+Forever.", bought Scrivener, and convinced myself that I am now an official writer.
+(Ha!
+As if.)
+Over another 2 years, I crawl-sobbed my way through transcribing 3 full journals from those 3 plant medicine full moons.

 After folding in heaps of unpublished Gdocs and blogs, I yielded 1.08 million words.
 I wanted to die.
 Not because writing forced me to see how devastatingly broken, exploited, violated, preyed upon, used and abused I was.
-But because writing forced me to see how I kept breaking my own heart.
-One million and eighty thousand shards of heart shards.
+But because writing forced me to see how I kept breaking my own heart and abusing myself.
+One million and eighty thousand shards of heartbreak and self-abuse.

 I never imagined I’d need therapy for my therapy.
 Oy.
 The only thing that kept me going was knowing that:

 Whether writing drowned me in grief, roasted me in rage, whirled me in anxiety, or buried me in depression, I kept going for you.
 You were my “someone else.”
 I did it for you.
 I did it all for you, mother f*ckers!!
-Wait, did Ellany just call us a mother f*cker?
-Why, yes, yes she did.
+(Wait, did Ellany just call us a mother f*cker?
+Yes, yes she did.)

-In early 2020, while on trial separation with Spain, for irreconcilable bureaucratic incompetency and assholery, The Universe blew me like a feather in the wind to Buenos Aires (which literally means “Good Wind” I'll take it, Universe!).
+In early 2020, while on trial separation with Spain, for irreconcilable bureaucratic incompetency and assholery, The Universe blew me like a feather in the wind to Buenos Aires (which literally means “Good Wind.”
+I see what you did there, Universe).
 Then, wabam!
 A global pandemic, 6 straight months of lockdown, and almost 2 straight years of border closure.

 All projects were shot, especially writing, because this empath was drafted as an air filter, to inhale the terror, rage, grief and smog of humanity and exhale fresh peace.
 I know how you feel, Amazon Jungle, it’s an invisible, perennial and thankless job.
-I never consented to be part of a 10-pack of disposable air filters, discarded once grimey, and replaced by the next shiny empath.
+I never consented to be part of a 10-pack of disposable air filters with next day shipping.
+I never consented to be discarded once grimy, and replaced by the next shiny empath.
 But hey, we don’t always get to control how the sapiens use us or how The Universe summons us.

 Alright, alright!
 You win, Universe.
 You.
 Win.
 Since it was finally socially acceptable to hermit at home, encouraged even by global Heads of State, I decided to rip off the bandaid and finish a goddamn manuscript by end of 2021, dingbat font and all.

 Still no red thread, I kept making random snow angels on a frozen lake of shards, popcorns, and cranberries.
-Doing something was better than doing nothing.
+A a Human Design Generator, doing something was better than doing nothing.
 Months and months passed.
 Then oh!
-I noticed two types of stories.
-So I tagged wounding stories (of trauma, neglect, abuse, etc.) on a blue post-it and healing stories (of antidote, reclamation, triumph, etc.) on a yellow post-it.
+I noticed two distinct categories of stories:

 By now, it’d been 7 years and 3 months of tail chasing grind, since my first space clawing summer.
 I had 301 wazoos to the exponent wazoo.
 And I didn’t even want to be a writer in the first place!
 What.
 The f*ck.